 The hospitality of others plays a vital role in easing us through our daily lives.
 But those who cater for us rarely get the recognition they deserve.
 Whether a manageress or waitress, receptionist, chef in a hotel, restaurant, bar or women in catering services, public or private, we’re determined to find the woman who more than goes the extra mile for her customers in this often testing industry – be it through the notable perfection in her product or the care and anticipation in her service.

-The UK hair and beauty industry continues to grow at pace with new fashions emerging and demand for the best service and products soaring.
+The UK hair & beauty and Fashion industry continues to grow at pace with new fashions emerging and demand for the best service and products soaring.
 And Bolton is no stranger to that trend.
 Our women, and men, remain the best groomed and turned-out in the region.
 That’s why this year we will recognise an uber talented lady working in one of our salons, boutiques, brow bars, beauty rooms or other businesses in the industry.

 Here’s to the women who work wonders on our well-being.
 This award celebrates the ladies who give their time, space and techniques to helping us escape the strains of our busy lifestyles – so we unwind, relax and re-energise to fight another day.
 Whether a professional in acupuncture, aromatherapy, massage, yoga, homeopathy, hypnotherapy or another holistic therapy, this award is for outstanding creative ability that has a lasting restorative effect on clients.